IamoBin2162/IamoBin2162.github.io/README.md

     # << gets and item on channel and delets it

     # NOTICE: in channel class, you can have more than one channel, opposite of chan
-    # There were some funcs like size or is_empty or etc. that we had at chan, but we know that they are not reliable (as queue module (py) says), so we didn't implemented them
+    # There were some funcs like size or is_empty or etc. that we had at chan, but we know that they are not reliable (as queue module (py) says), so we didn't implemente them

     # Moon recomends you, to use channel, not chan, if you listen to me :)